w3c/wcag3/guidelines/terms/keyboard-focus.md

 status: developing
 ---

-The point in the :term[content] where any keyboard actions would take affect
+point in the :term[content] where any keyboard actions would take affect

 :::example
 The keyboard focus on a control where an activate action like a spacebar would take affect